-Can you believe that there are 44 million Americans already holding $1.52 trillion in student loan debt?
+One in eight Americans has student loan debt.
+Together, they owe a staggering $1.75 trillion!
 How is it even possible to rack up that much student loan debt?
-Well, there’s a lot of factors that go into that debt.
+Well, there are a lot of factors that contribute to that number.
 One of those factors is the rising student loan interest rates.

 Before you take out a student loan, it’s important you know what the loan entails.
-The amount of the loan isn’t all that you’ll have to pay back.
+The loan amount isn’t all you’ll have to pay back.
 There’s a little thing called interest that can quickly increase how much you must repay to your lender.
-Understanding your student loan interest rate can really help you determine just how much you’ll have to pay back.
+Understanding your student loan interest rate can help you determine just how much you’ll have to pay back.

 What is interest?

-Don’t feel bad if you don’t know what interest is!
-Interest is basically the cost a lender decides to charge you for borrowing money.
+Don’t feel bad if you don’t understand the basics of interest.
+Interest is the cost a lender decides to charge you for borrowing money.
 Interest is generally calculated as a percentage of the unpaid principal amount of the money borrowed.
-Unlike other forms of debt like credit cards and mortgages, Direct Loans accrue interest daily.
+Unlike other forms of debt, like credit cards and mortgages, Direct Loans accrue interest daily.
 Ultimately, the longer you hold your student loans, the more they will cost.

 Student loans begin accruing interest as soon as you receive your loan and will continue to accrue interest while you’re in school.
 If you have a subsidized loan, the U.S. Department of Education pays the interest while you’re in school at least half-time, during your grace period, and during periods of deferment.
 In contrast, if you have an unsubsidized loan, your interest will accrue and be capitalized while you’re in school, during your grace period, and during periods of deferment or forbearance.
 In other words, this interest will accumulate and be added to the principal amount of your loan, which will increase the overall cost of the loan.

 When you begin making payments, your servicer will automatically apply payments to any outstanding fees and interest before applying any money towards the loan principal amount.